hungcq/knowledge-repo/philosophy/the-logic-of-scientific-discovery.md

   - Its elements are not predictable, or that they are 'due to chance' in the subjective sense of insufficient knowledge
   - There are no laws
   - The sequence itself is completely irregular

 ##### The deducibility of macro laws from micro laws
 - To explain macro events, need:
   - Non-statistical hypotheses about the micro events and their laws of interaction
   - Hypothetical frequency estimates: a special class of hypotheses: prohibitions which concern regularities in the large
 - Statistical estimates (frequency stms) can be derived from assumptions about the statistical distribution of initial conditions

 ##### Formally singular probability statements
-- Formally singular prob: event k has the probability b given that k is an element of the sequence a
+- Formally singular probability stm: event k has the probability b given that k is an element of the sequence a
 - Sequence a is often not explicitly mentioned
-- When there are several possible reference sequences, stms about the actual outcome of singular occurrences cannot change the prob of these occurrences; they may however suggest to us the choice of another reference-class
+- When there are several possible reference sequences, stms about the actual outcome of singular occurrences cannot change the probability of these occurrences; they may however suggest to us the choice of another reference-class
-- -> ~ subjective theory: interpret formally singular prob as 'degree of rational belief'
+- -> ~ subjective theory: interpret formally singular probability as 'degree of rational belief'

 ##### The theory of range
 - If between two property classes y and b the subclass relation holds, then:
 Fsb(event k has property y) > Fsb(event k has property b)